docascod/DocsAsCode/docs/getting_started.md

    * `lang` To indicate the language of the document (ie : en-EN, fr-FR)

    * `author` Author of this document.
-It should be san array
+It should be an array

   > subtitle : should be added in the end of title (separated by `:`)